Remote Deposit Capture/Merchant Source Capture Quick Reference Guide

-Click the Exceptions tab.
+Click the Fix Errors button.
 This will take you to the first item to be corrected for either a MICR exception or an image quality assessment (IQA) exception.
 The software will guide you through each field to be corrected.
 Exceptions will be cleared from the screen as they are resolved.
 When all MICR and IQA exceptions are resolved, the software will check duplicate exceptions and present them on the Exceptions tab as well.

 Procedures for Handling MICR, IQA, and Duplicate Exceptions

 The cursor will move to each field requiring correction, which will be highlighted in PINK.
 At the top of the screen, there will be an accompanying error message in RED.
 Key the missing or incomplete value according to what you see in the document.

 If you cannot read the document, click the image to enlarge it.
 Click the image again to re-size it.

 HINT: You do not need to enter the decimal in the amount field.

 If you need to enter or correct data in a field that is not highlighted, use the following hotkeys to move to the desired field:

 - F2 = TC (this field is for trancode or personal check number)